khalilia2000/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-This is one of the projects in Udacity Self-Drivign Car Nanodegree.
+This is one of the projects in Udacity Self-Driving Car Nanodegree.
 In this project, pixels of a road in images are classified using a Fully Convolutional Network (FCN).
+The FCN architecture is explained in this [paper](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).

 ### Setup
 ##### Frameworks and Packages